torvalds/linux/Documentation/core-api/rbtree.rst

-When erasing a node, the user must call rb_erase_augmented() instead of rb_erase(). rb_erase_augmented() calls back into user provided functions to updated the augmented information on affected subtrees.
+When erasing a node, the user must call rb_erase_augmented() instead of rb_erase(). rb_erase_augmented() calls back into user provided functions to update the augmented information on affected subtrees.

 In both cases, the callbacks are provided through struct rb_augment_callbacks.
 3 callbacks must be defined: